PRIORITY 72-HOUR BRIEF Representative Composite — Not Confidential

 Sources

-• Alaska SHPO — NHPA Section 106 consultation procedures and Kenaitze Indian Tribe federal recognition record
+• Alaska SHPO — NHPA Section 106 consultation procedures

 Scope & Limitations

 This brief provides decision-support analysis intended to help project teams identify likely permitting triggers, constraints, sequencing considerations, and schedule risk drivers based on client-provided information and publicly available sources at the time of drafting.
 ConstraintIQ does not provide legal advice and does not prepare NEPA documents, permit applications, or regulatory filings.
 Findings are directional and scenario-based where uncertainty exists, and should be validated by the client's engineering team, NEPA consultants, and legal counsel.
-Timeline estimates are based on analogous project experience and publicly available FERC and agency data as of date of delivery.
+Timeline estimates are based on analogous project experience and publicly available agency data as of date of delivery.
 Regulatory requirements change frequently.
 Actual timelines may vary based on project-specific factors, agency workload, and public participation outcomes.

 Brief Integrity